Troubleshooting the Aviation SMS Implementation

 When safety managers detect that there are NO or VERY FEW safety reports coming from a department or division, this is a red flag.
 There should always be reports, especially for operations, facilities, and maintenance.

 Overcoming Resistance to the Aviation SMS Implementation

 Let's say you suspect potential managers are not "with the program."
 What should safety managers do to overcome this resistance?

-Determine why these managers have problems with the airline or the airport's SMS program.
+Determine why these managers have problems with the aviation SMS.
 A few reasons include:

-- Department heads feel that the SMS program is making their jobs harder; or
+- Department heads feel that the SMS is making their jobs harder;

 - Poor understanding of the SMS requirements and processes for implementation.